luyadev/luya/docs/concept-luya.md

 ### The Solution

 By adding a wrapper class (luya\base\Controller) for the yii controller (yii\web\Controller) we can provided an overwritten getViewPath() method which always targets to @app/views/<module>/<controller>/, all the template will be located in there.
-At the other side we can still go back to use yii default controller behaviour with adding the public method "public $useAppViewPath = true;"
+At the other side we can still go back to use yii default controller behaviour with adding the public method "public $useModuleViewPath = true;"

 ### Example